 Note: A current physician referral must be maintained in the patient’s medical record.

 One appeal, either expedited or standard, may be performed for medical necessity non-certification determinations.

-Appeal requests should be mailed to:
+Appeal requests should be mailed or faxed to:

 Blue Cross and Blue Shield of Alabama